osmosis-labs/docs/docs/overview/integrate/registration.md

 ### Required Skills

-Basic understanding of GitHub, knowing how to fork a respository, create a branch, commit changes, and submit a Pull Request
+Basic understanding of GitHub, knowing how to fork a repository, create a branch, commit changes, and submit a Pull Request

 ## Step 1: Register to the Cosmos Chain Registry